sptrakesh/sptrakesh.github.io/Writerside/topics/OpenAPI-to-LaTeX.md

   * Sans-serif fonts like *Helvetica*, *Verdana*, *Calibri* ... are good for viewing the PDF on screen.
   * Use traditional print friendly serif fonts like the LaTeX default *Computer Modern*, *Times New Roman*, Garamond ... if the primary purpose of the output PDF is print.
+  * You can also use modern serif fonts such as *Merriweather*, *Sabon* ... which were designed for both appearance in print and digital display.
   * See [examples](#petstore-samples) of the Petstore document with different fonts.
 * **Frontmatter** - Titlepage and table of contents.
 * **Mainmatter** - Contains two or three parts.